-If a customer is subject to more than one disconnection during the reporting period, then each disconnection should be reported separately.
+If a customer is the subject of more than one disconnection during the reporting period then each disconnection should be reported separately.
 The purpose of the indicators is to measure the number of disconnection events rather than the number of customers experiencing disconnection.